Slapparoo/TempleOs-efi/README.md

 | /Bootloader | /Efisource/Bootloader | Source for the TempleOS efi Bootloader |
 | /Kernal | /Efisource/Kernel | Source for the modified kernal for EFI integration |

-## Adding to an exsting TempleOS reposity
-The TempleOs-efi project can be added as a submodle to existing TempleOS git project as a sub module (this will add a new directy in the root file path /)

-In you local git copy of TempleOS to create a new submodule in the new directory Efisource use:<br/>
-`git submodule add git@github.com:Slapparoo/TempleOs-efi.git Efisource`<br/>

-I have tested in TempleOS-EE and 3days - I am reasonably confident it will work with all distributions

 ## Contributing
 All contribitions are welcome, either create a pull request of log an issues against the project in Github

 The overall TempleOS community benefits more by having documented code so for every .HC file please also include a corrosponding .md file and a corrosponding .DD file.

 ## Related Projects
 [templeos-uefi](https://git.checksum.fail/alec/templeos-uefi/src/branch/master/TOSBoot)<br/>